-The project is located adjacent to the coastline 80 km north of Nuuk, the capital of Greenland (a safe, stable, mining-friendly jurisdiction) and covers numerous high-grade nickel-copper & PGM sulphide occurrences associated with norite and other maficultramafic intrusions.
-The deep water coastline adjacent to Maniitsoq is typical to that of Greenland's south west coast is pack ice free with a year-round shipping season.
+The project is located adjacent to the coastline 80 km north of Nuuk, the capital of Greenland (a safe, stable, mining-friendly jurisdiction) and covers numerous high-grade nickel-copper sulphide & PGM occurrences associated with norite and other maficultramafic intrusions.
+The deep water coastline adjacent to Maniitsoq is typical of Greenland's southwest coast is which is pack ice free with a year-round shipping season.
 The optimum shipping conditions are due to the Irminger current, a tributary of the warming Gulf Stream flowing continuously past the south west coastline of Greenland.
-The Company acquired the project because it believes that modern, time-domain, helicopter EM systems will be more effective at detecting nickel sulphide deposits in the rugged terrain of Maniitsoq than previous geophysical surveys performed in the 1990's that failed to produce any drill targets.
+The Company acquired the project because it believes that modern, time-domain, helicopter EM systems will be more effective at detecting nickel sulphide deposits in the rugged terrain of Maniitsoq than previous fixed wing geophysical surveys performed in the 1990's.
+These earlier surveys failed to produce any drill targets.
 Helicopter TEM systems were not available in 1990's and their availability now gives the Company a significant advantage over previous explorers.

-Effective August 15, 2011, the Company was granted an exploration license (the "Sulussugut License") by the Bureau of Minerals and Petroleum ("BMP"), now called Mineral License and Safety Authority (MLSA), of Greenland for exclusive exploration rights over an area totalling 4,841 square kilometres located near Sulussugut, Greenland.
-The Company paid a license fee of Danish kroners ("DKK") 31,400 upon granting of the Sulussugut License.
-The Sulussugut License is valid for 5 years until December 31, 2015, with December 31, 2011 being the first year providing the Company meets the terms of the license including specified eligible exploration expenditures.
-The chart below shows the eligible exploration expenditures and the granted credits for the excess which may be used towards future expense requirements.
-The surplus per year cannot be carried forward for credit more than three years.
+Effective August 15, 2011, the Company was granted an exploration license (the "Sulussugut License") by the Bureau of Minerals and Petroleum ("BMP") of Greenland for exclusive exploration rights of an area located near Sulussugut, Greenland.
+The Company paid a license fee of \$5,742 (Danish Krones ("DKK") 31,400) upon granting of the Sulussugut License.
+The Sulussugut License was valid for 5 years until December 31, 2015, with December 31, 2011 being the first year providing the Company meets the terms of the license, which includes that specified eligible exploration expenditures must be made.
+The application for another 5 year term on the Sulussugut License was submitted to the Greenland Mineral Licence & Safety Authority (MLSA) which was effective on April 11, 2016, with December 31, 2016 being the sixth year.